Introduction (Click here or scroll down for Images)

 And this is their piece in the (CNR) lower Falls; it was replaced in 2018 by a Saoradh mural.

-The Belfast Bankers (previously called “The Loft” (Fb) and based in North Street in the city centre) were street art’s most bold move out of the city centre and into a sectional community, in this case, PUL Newtownards Road (east Belfast).
+The collective known as the Belfast Bankers (previously called “The Loft” (Fb) and based in North Street in the city centre) were street art’s most bold move out of the city centre and into a sectional community, in this case, PUL Newtownards Road (east Belfast).
 Further, the pieces done for the Hit The East festival of 2017 were tucked safely out of sight in an alley, and painted all together.
 One piece, by emic, was, however, on the main Newtownards Road, next to the Bankers’ home in the unused Ulster Bank building.
 The art did not last two years before being painted out.

 The collective next moved to the old Metropolitan College premises in Tower Street (also east Belfast) and became The Vault.
 Their tenure in east Belfast ended in March 2023 and they moved over the summer to two new premises, in Marlborough House (in the city centre) and the Shankill Mission (in PUL west Belfast).